byllc/Resume/README.md

 ### Application Support and Deployment Engineer, Engine Yard Inc.
 **May 2008 - August 2009**
-* Application Support: Provided systems and code level applications and technical support for Ruby/Rails/PHP/SQL and supporting technologies
+* Application Support: System and code level application and technical support for Ruby/Rails/PHP/SQL and supporting technologies
 * Deployment: Spent several months as a member of our deployment team deploying a large number Rails applications
 * Systems Administration: Responsible for general linux system administration tasks, process monitoring, log rotation, performance troubleshooting etc..
 * Customer Support: Occasionally assisting customers on the phone or in person at public events with technical issues.